espocrm/documentation/development/api/attachment.md

 }
 ```

-This request will upload attachment and will relate to existing Note (bacause *parentId* is specified).
+This request will upload attachment and will relate to existing Note (since *parentId* is specified).

 It's possible to upload attachment before Note creation.
 When create Note, you need to specify attachment ID in *attachmentsIds* attribute: